 The Mana whenua, Auckland Council, Waikato Regional Council, territorial authorities, the Department of Conservation, Ministry for Primary Industries, and the Hauraki Gulf Forum have recognized that partnership and stakeholder engagement are the keys to effective Gulf and resource management.
 The Stakeholder Working Group (SWG) supports this process.
 Please read who’s on board to learn more about their partnership.

-If you use the gulf or are interested in its wellbeing, we want you on board too.
-Sign up here to keep in touch with Sea Change – Tai Timu Tai Pari developments through our email newsletter; and we welcome your input into how we secure the Hauraki Gulf as a healthy, productive and sustainable resource for all users, now and into the future.
+If you are a Gulf user or interested in its well-being, we welcome your participation.
+Please sign up here to stay up-to-date with Sea Change – Tai Timu Tai Pari developments via our email newsletter.
+Your input into securing the Hauraki Gulf as a healthy, sustainable, and productive resource for all users is invaluable.

 Sea Change – Tai Timu Tai Pari aims to secure a healthy and sustainable future for the Hauraki Gulf through collaborative efforts.
 We welcome feedback and suggestions from those who share their values, and are open to exploring ways to help businesses and new projects align with their goals.
 Contact us to learn more.